AlephEleven/Tensorflow-Image-Class-ASAP/README.md

 Image-Recognition by Google (https://github.com/ArunMichaelDsouza/tensorflow-image-detection) - I.R program in the walkthrough

+#### tl;dr: This tutorial is recommended if you are one or more the following:

+ - Never have made a program in Python/Any programming language before.
+ - You have experience with how to install software
+ - You need a quick image classification guide that can be done as short as under an hour
+ - You want a neural network thats made by the professionals at Google
+ - You have a short deadline to setup an image classifier and don't know how to code

 ## In this guide, you'll learn how to do the following:

 - Setup PyCharm